groonga/groonga/doc/source/reference/commands/select.rst

 ``_key`` column's weight is 10 and ``content`` column's weight is 1.
 This weight allocation means ``_key`` column value is more important rather than ``content`` column value.
-In this example, title of blog entry is more important rather thatn content of blog entry.
+In this example, title of blog entry is more important rather than content of blog entry.

 You can also specify score function.
 See :doc:`/reference/scorer` for details.